m91michel/knowledge/business/design.md

 - [uxbrains.co](https://uxbrains.co/) - A curated knowledge collection for all things UX.
 Discover content about Design, User Research, and more.
 - [craftwork.design](https://craftwork.design/) - Interface assets for designers and startup creatives
 - [Resource Cards - Selected free resources for designers](https://resourcecards.com/) - Resource Cards is a growing list of free resources aimed to help creatives with their next project.
+- [slidesgo.com](https://slidesgo.com) - Free Google Slides and PowerPoint templates
+to boost your presentations

 ## Logo
 - [logobly.com](https://logobly.com/)  - Logo